danielspaniel/ember-data-change-tracker/README.md

       - { trackHasMany: true, auto: false }
         - Essentially this says, track everything in the model but only when I tell you
-        - Since this is manual mode you probably want to track everything since you are focused on one edit at a time
+        - Since this is manual mode you probably want to track everything since you are focused on one edit at a time, hence trackHasMany is on
     - The options available are:
-      - trackHasMany : ( true [default] / false)  => should hasMany associations be tracked
+      - trackHasMany : should hasMany associations be tracked? ( true is default )
+        - this is just a shortcut to exclude all the hasMany relations
-      - auto : ( true / false [default]) => should tracking be turned on my default
+      - auto : should tracking be turned on by default? ( false is default )
         - auto tracking means when any model is saved/updated/reloaded the tracker will save the current state, allowing you to rollback anytime

   - Model configuration
     - Takes precedence over global
+      - So, globally auto track could be off, but on one model you can turn it on
     - The options available are:
        - trackHasMany : same as global trackHasMany
        - auto : same as global auto